FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 * Give the user a dummy email and deselect `send email to setup password`.
 * Give the user a simple password.
 May I suggest `password`?
 * Click the `save` icon on the top right.
-* Go back to `users`.
+* Go back to "Users".
-* Select `manage` under the `action` tab for your new user.
+* Select "Manage" under the `action` tab for your new user.
-* Select `add registration`.
+* Select "Add registration".
 * In the dropdown menu, select `React Auth`.
 If you don't see it, double check that you remembered to push `save` when you created your application.
 * Click `save`.

 Well done!
-You now have at least one user that is linked to your `React Auth` app.
+You now have at least one user that is registered to your `React Auth` app.
 Not bad for your app being in development.

 ## Create the React UI